arthur-lenoble/BoltOS/README.md

 # The background does not belong to the creator, he made it on https://www.coolbackgrounds.io
 # Remember you can't run it on GitHub, even not in Codespaces.
 # Enjoy !
+#You can run BoltOS on your navigator with https://trinket.io/python/7c84e2d575cb?outputOnly=true&showInstructions=true